-PBIS is an important aspect of Clemens Crossing and our students.
+PBIS is an important aspect of Clemens Crossing.
 The staff of Clemens Crossing Elementary School is committed to working with students and their families to promote a safe and nurturing environment in all school settings.

 Below are the guiding principles of Positive Behavioral Interventions and Supports (PBIS):